yguitton/training-material/topics/imaging/tutorials/voronoi-segmentation/tutorial.md

 ## Data requirements
 Seeds:
-- White seeds on a black background
+- White seeds on a black background.
-- Format: .tiff, .ome.tiff or .png
+- Format: .tiff

 Image:
 - Preferrably lighter objects on a darker background for the mask to work well.
-- Format: .tiff or .ome.tiff stored in [planar, not interleaved format](http://avitevet.com/uncategorized/when-to-use-it-interleaved-vs-planar-image-data-storage/).
+- Format: .tiff stored in [planar, not interleaved format](http://avitevet.com/uncategorized/when-to-use-it-interleaved-vs-planar-image-data-storage/).

 ## Getting data